List of beaches in Indonesia: Jakarta Special Capital Region

 Jakarta, the capital of Indonesia, has a beach on its northern coast in Jakarta Bay.
 The water of Jakarta Bay is relatively polluted, the result of the poor living condition of the majority of people living along the bay, as well as nutrient inputs from agricultural runoff, industrial pollution, and waste water.

 The more pristine beaches of Jakarta are located in Thousand Islands, the only regency of Jakarta Special Capital Region.
-Being located further away from Java island, the islands' beach are less effected by pollution coming from the Jakarta Bay.
+Being located further away from Java island, the islands' beach are less affected by pollution coming from the Jakarta Bay.
 Being a coral island, the beaches of Thousand Islands are white-sanded.